rafaelvda/rafaelvda/README.md

 - ⚡ Fun fact: ...
 -->

-I'm writing this in English in order to impress you
+I'm writing this in English in order to impress you 😉

+📫 How to reach me:

+- Email : rafaelvmico@gmail.com
+- Discord : Papichou (yes) #8139